joalloce/minesweeper/README.md

-# Command-line version of minesweeper in Python.
+# Command-line version of minesweeper in Python

 It uses the following technologies: